-A Japanese columnist and trader, Goichi Hosoda, introduced the first comprehensive technical analysis using Ichimoku Kinko Hyo.
-The basic technique is to provide a vision of momentum, the strength of a chart and also trend sentiment.
+A Japanese journalist and trader, Goichi Hosoda, introduced the first comprehensive technical analysis using Ichimoku Kinko Hyo.
+The basic technique is to provide a vision of momentum, the strength of a chart, and also trend sentiment.

-This technique continues to grow until now and many people use this technique because it feels quite accurate in analyzing it, this is because there are enough supporting components in this indicator.
+This technique continues to grow until now and many people use this technique because it feels quite accurate in analyzing trend markets.
+This is because there are enough supporting components in this indicator.

 Ichimoku is designed to automatically provide support & resistance levels, where the trend direction moves and also entry & exit points.
-The essence of Ichimoku is a cloud (cloud) in Japanese called Kumo that can provide information about the level of support or resistance of a price.
+The essence of Ichimoku is a cloud in Japanese called Kumo that can provide information about the level of support or resistance of a prices.

 With this indicator, you can also see price predictions in the future through the Ichimoku cloud.

-The origin of the name "Ichimoku Kinko Hyo" is a combination of "Ichimoku" which means "at a glance", "Kinko" means "Balance in a glance", and "Hyo" means "Graph".
-Literally, meaning "Equilibrium chart at a glance".
+The origin of the name "Ichimoku Kinko Hyo" is a combination of "Ichimoku" which means "at a glance", "Kinko" means "Balance in a glance,” and "Hyo" means "Graph.”
+Meaning "Equilibrium chart at a glance.”

 The basic formula of Ichimoku Kinko Hyo